Search

 A. No, the system does not require a cooling system.

 A. The magnet weighs 5,500 kg/12,000 lbs.
-The floor may need to be reinforced to support the weight of the scanning unit.
+The floor may require some reinforcement to support the weight of the scanning unit.
 This is the only consideration that must be considered when selecting the location for the Embrace®.

 System Operation